jessicagmarshall/EncryptedEtherChat/README.md

 # EncryptedEtherChat
-## an Ethereum-enabled chat built with the OWS Signal Protocol
+### an Ethereum-enabled chat built with the OWS Signal Protocol
+### many, many thanks to [the JS implementation of the protocol](https://github.com/signalapp/libsignal-protocol-javascript)

 # libsignal-protocol-javascript